AlanCoding/collection-dependencies-demo/sniff_req/README.md

 > bad magic number in 'ansible.module_utils.network'

 That module shouldn't exist, and should be moved to the netcommon collection.

+This error was converted to other errors by running the `find target -name '*.pyc' -delete` kind of command in the Ansible core directory.

+##### Metadata not loaded

 The error of "collection metadata was not loaded for collection ansible.netcommon" reflects something much more like a code bug.